c-cube/datalog/README.md

-## Datalog
+# Datalog

 An in-memory datalog implementation for OCaml.

+It features two main algorithm:

-It focuses on big sets of rules with small relations, with frequent updates of the relations.
+- bottom-up focuses on big sets of rules with small relations, with frequent updates of the relations.
 Therefore, it tries to achieve good behavior in presence of incremental modifications of the relations.
+- top-down resembles prolog (and allows nested subterms).
+It handles stratified negation and only explores the part of the search space that is relevant to a given query.

+### Bottom-Up

 This version, `backward`, features a backward-chaining operation.
 It resembles top-down algorithms because goals (possibly non-ground literals) can be